TBCX

 error "tbcx: introspection-based cloning is not supported for this artifact"

-With -include-source, the authored source text is preserved in the artifact and attached as the body Tcl_Obj’s string representation via Tcl_InvalidateStringRep + Tcl_InitStringRep.
-The ByteCode internal representation is untouched; execution still uses the precompiled bytecode. info body, info class definition, info class constructor, and TIP #280 source attribution round-trip byte-for-byte.
+With -include-source, exact authored bytes are preserved in all four executable-source field kinds and attached for introspection as appropriate.
+The ByteCode internal representation is untouched and PRECOMPILED; execution still uses compiled material. info body, info class definition, info class constructor, and TIP #280 source attribution round-trip byte-for-byte.

 FILE FORMAT (OVERVIEW)